The U.S. Army is rolling out a new fitness test, the ACFT 3.0, the first change to the test in 40 years.

 - Two-Mile Run

-Now All ACFT Participants Are Graded The Same Way
+Now, All ACFT Participants Are Graded The Same Way

-Take the example of a 110-pound woman and a 185-pound man who both deadlift the minimum passing weight of 140 pounds.
-Both would receive the same score, even though their personal fitness levels are quite different.
-And a perfect score for deadlifting 340 pounds is probably not achievable by a 110-pound woman, regardless of how hard she trains.
+Both would receive the same score despite their personal fitness levels being quite different.
+A perfect score of 340 pounds for deadlifting is probably not achievable by a 110-pound woman, regardless of how hard she trains.

-Recognizing the physiological differences between men and women, the Army says it will add five performance levels within genders—green, bronze, silver, gold, and platinum- based on their percentile rank within their gender.
+Recognizing the physiological differences between men and women, the Army says it will add five performance levels within gendersโgreen, bronze, silver, gold, and platinum- based on their percentile rank within their gender.

 How would you score on ACFT 3.0?

-The Passing score is 60 points for each test, with a maximum of 100 points, for minimum overall score of 360 and perfect score of 600.
-The very thorough ACFT website includes detailed instructions as to how the exercise is performed, and videos showing how to train for the test.
+The very thorough ACFT website2Army Combat Fitness Test.
+(2018).
+Army Combat Fitness Test. https://www.army.mil/acft/ includes detailed instructions as to how the exercise is performed, as well as videos showing how to train for the test.
 It also describes how this event correlates to activities in the field.
 You might notice some applications in your own daily life!

 Ready?
 Let’s get started!